 Review of Uneasy Spirits: “This cozy has great characters, interesting plot, period detail, and suspense sprinkled with romance for a great mystery.
 If you like the Gaslight Mysteries by Victoria Thompson, you will most likely enjoy this series.”–Review by Ariel Heart on Mysteries and My Musings

 Review of Bloody Lessons: “These make great bed-time reading.
 They won’t give you nightmares, but you will quickly feel a part of Nate and Annie’s world.
 And as the novel gathers pace towards the end, this becomes a genuine page turner – not least because the writer has allowed us to become so fond of her well drawn cast of characters.”––Catherine Czerkawska, The Curiosity Cabinet

 ⊕ ⊕ ⊕ ⊕

 The Paradisi Chronicles is an open-source science fiction series that I helped create with other independent authors.
-The following are novels and short stories that I have written or co-authored in this series.
-For more information on the Paradisi Chronicles go HERE
+Below see the following novels and short stories (and where to buy) that I have written or co-authored in this series Click on covers for more information.
+For more information on the Paradisi Chronicles series in general go HERE